 Skills and Attributes Details 4.
-Graduate and transferable skills: 4.1.
-Undertake sufficient practical work to ensure competence in the basic experimental skills appropriate to the discipline under study Practical skills 4.2.
+Graduate and 4.1.
+Undertake sufficient practical work to ensure competence in the basic transferable skills: experimental skills appropriate to the discipline under study Practical skills 4.2.
 Design, plan, conduct and report on investigations, which may involve primary or secondary data (e.g. from a survey database).
 These data may be obtained through individual or group projects 4.3.
-Obtain, record, collate and analyse data using appropriate techniques in the field and/or laboratory, working individually or in a group, as is most appropriate for the discipline under study r 4.4.
+Obtain, record, collate and analyse data using appropriate techniques in the field and/or laboratory, working individually or in a group, as is most appropriate for the discipline under study 4.4.
 Undertake field and/or laboratory investigations of living systems in a responsible, safe and ethical manner 5.
-Graduate and transferable skills: Numeracy skills 5.1.
-Receive and respond to a variety of sources of information: textual, numerical, verbal, graphical 5.2.
+Graduate and 5.1.
+Receive and respond to a variety of sources of information: textual, numerical, verbal, transferable skills: graphical Numeracy skills 5.2.
 Carry out sample selection; record and analyse data in the field and/or the laboratory; ensure validity, accuracy, calibration, precision, replicability and highlight uncertainty during collection 5.3.
 Prepare, process, interpret and present data, using appropriate qualitative and quantitative techniques, statistical programmes, spreadsheets and programs for presenting data visually 5.4.
 Solve problems by a variety of methods, including the use of computers 6.
-Graduate and transferable skills: Communication, presentation and information technology skills 6.1.
-Communicate about their subject appropriately to a variety of audiences using a range of formats and approaches, using appropriate scientific language 6.2.
-Cite and reference work in an appropriate manner, including the avoidance of plagiarism 6.3.
-Use the internet and other electronic sources critically as a means of communication and a source of information.
-7. Graduate and transferable skills: Interpersonal and teamwork skills 7.1.
-Identify individual and collective goals and responsibilities and perform in a manner appropriate to these roles, in particular those being developed through practical, laboratory and/or field studies.
-7.2.
-Recognise and respect the views and opinions of other team members; negotiating skills 7.3.
+Graduate and 6.1.
+Communicate about their subject appropriately to a variety of audiences using a range of transferable skills: formats and approaches, using appropriate scientific language Communication, 6.2.
+Cite and reference work in an appropriate manner, including the avoidance of plagiarism presentation and 6.3.
+Use the internet and other electronic sources critically as a means of information communication and a source of information. technology skills 7.
+Graduate and 7.1.
+Identify individual and collective goals and responsibilities and perform in a transferable skills: manner appropriate to these roles, in particular those being developed through Interpersonal and practical, laboratory and/or field studies. teamwork skills Recognise and respect the views and opinions of other team members; negotiating skills 7.3.
 Evaluate performance as an individual and a team member; evaluate the performance of others 7.4.
 Develop an appreciation of the interdisciplinary nature of science and of the validity of different points of view 8.
-Graduate and transferable skills: Self-management and professional development skills 8.1.
-Develop the skills necessary for self-managed and lifelong learning (eg working independently, time management, organisational, enterprise and knowledge transfer skills) 8.2.
-Identify and work towards targets for personal, academic and career development 8.3.
-Develop an adaptable, flexible and effective approach to study and work.
+Graduate and 8.1.
+Develop the skills necessary for self-managed and lifelong learning (eg working transferable skills: independently, time management, organisational, enterprise and knowledge transfer skills) Self-management 8.2.
+Identify and work towards targets for personal, academic and career development and professional 8.3.
+Develop an adaptable, flexible and effective approach to study and work. development skills